vectorgrp/XCPlite/README.md

 ### A2L file generation and address update options

 Option 1:
 The A2L file is always created during application runtime.
 The A2L may be volatile, which means it may change on each restart of the application.
-This happens, when there are race conditions in registering calibration segments and events.
+This happens, when there are race conditions in registering segments and events.
 The A2L file is just uploaded again by the XCP client.
-To avoid A2L changes on each restart, the creation order of events and calibration segments just has to be deterministic.
+To avoid A2L changes on each restart, the creation order of events and segments just has to be deterministic.
 As a default, the A2L version identifier (EPK) is generated from build time and date.
 If the A2L file is not stable, it is up to the user to provide an EPK version string which reflects this, otherwise it could create undefined behavior.

 Option 2:
 The A2l file is created only once during the first run of a new build of the application.
-A copy of all calibration segments and events definitions and calibration segment data is stored in a binary .bin file to achieve the same ordering in the next application start.
+A copy of all calibration parameter segments and events definitions and of the parameter data is stored in a binary .bin file to achieve the same ordering in the next application start.
 BIN and A2L file get a unique name based on the software version string.
 The EPK software version string is used to check validity of the A2l and BIN file.
 The existing A2L file is provided for upload to the XCP client or may be provided to the tool by copying it.
 As a side effect, calibration segment persistency (freeze command) is supported.